Innovation and Strategic Network Formation: Proof of Theorem

-As above, each technology $t \in PT_i(\mathbf{p}^*,\mathbf{q}^*)$ under a given realization of all random variables is chosen with probability proportional to the probability of that realization. \begin{namedtheorem}[Lemma~\ref{lem:tauFOC}] Along any sequence of symmetric investment equilibria with $\limsup \delta \iota(q^*,q^*)n < 1$,
+We next prove Lemma~\ref{lem:tauFOC}.
+In the statement, each technology $t \in PT_i(\mathbf{p}^*,\mathbf{q}^*)$ under a given realization of all random variables is chosen with probability proportional to the probability of that realization. \begin{namedtheorem}[Lemma~\ref{lem:tauFOC}] Along any sequence of symmetric investment equilibria with $\limsup \delta \iota(q^*,q^*)n < 1$,

 for all $i$. \end{namedtheorem}

 \begin{proof}[Proof of Lemma \ref{lem:tauFOC}] We will apply Lemma~\ref{lem:basicFOC}, which gives

 at a symmetric equilibrium.